remix-run/react-router/docs/guides/overview.md

 `<RouteHandler/>`.
 If a `DefaultRoute` is defined, it will be active when the parent's route is matched exactly.

-Note that we don't need the `<Header/>` component since we don't have to repeat it anymore.
+Note that we don't need the `<Header/>` element since we don't have to repeat it anymore.
 React Router shares that UI for us from one place.

 More Nesting